 dust storms.
 The elderly are especially at risk from this hotter and drier

-– which became ice-free in September months by the 2030s – now has up to three months of ice-free conditions per year.
+– which became ice-free in September months by the 2020s – now have ice-free conditions throughout the year.
 This

 has made the region attractive to shipping and exploitation of natural